jump-dev/MathOptInterface.jl/docs/src/manual/models.md

 problem. `ModelLike` objects may store an instance (e.g., in memory or backed by a file format) without being linked to a particular solver.
 In addition to the model API, MOI defines [`AbstractOptimizer`](@ref) and provides methods to solve the model and interact with solutions.
-See the [Optimizers](@ref) section for more details.
+See the [Solutions](@ref manual_solutions) section for more details.

 !!! info
     Throughout the rest of the manual, `model` is used as a generic `ModelLike`,